eduardo-antunes/plainline/README.md

 The name filter is a function within plainline that attempts to clean up buffer names before they are displayed in the statusline.
 This is done mostly to reduce noise and make using certain plugins more pleasant.
 Here's a brief description of the things it does:

-- removes protocol-style prefixes (`[protocol]://`), as seen in [fugitive](https://github.com/tpope/vim-fugitive) and other plugins;
+- removes protocol-style prefixes (`[protocol]://`);
+- truncates the name of terminals to show just the shell name;
 - replaces the contents of the `HOME` environment variable with `~`;
-- shows just the filename for help and manpage buffers (because no one is interested in the full path);
+- shows just the filename for help and manpage buffers;
-- shows just the repository name for fugitive buffers (same reason as above).
+- shows just the repository name for fugitive buffers.

-### Harpoon Integration

-If [harpoon.nvim](https://github.com/ThePrimeagen/harpoon) is installed, the `harpoon_filename` and `harpoon_fullpath` providers (which are used by default) will use it to display the associated harpoon mark number of the current buffer, in addition to its filepath and modified status.
-This may come in handy if you've set up shortcuts to navigate to harpoon-marked files by their mark number. **Note**: this feature currently only works with harpoon v1.

 ### Using Presets